Magee Rehabilitation Hospital: General Rehabilitation

 The General Rehab Program at Magee provides comprehensive rehabilitation to individuals with a wide variety of medical, orthopedic and neurologic disorders.
 Programs are tailored to the needs of individuals with arthritis, cancer, cardiac disease, limb amputation, multiple sclerosis, Parkinson's disease, Guillain–Barré syndrome, status post organ transplantation, and functional decline secondary to prolonged medical illness and neurologic disorders.
 The General Rehabilitation Program services are available in a variety of settings, including inpatient, outpatient, and Day Rehab.

 Orthopedic Injury

-Serious orthopedic problems include multiple bone fractures, joint replacement surgeriesm and hip, knee and pelvis fractures.
+Serious orthopedic problems include multiple bone fractures, joint replacement surgeries, and hip, knee and pelvis fractures.
 These conditions have lifelong consequences and often result in a short-term disability.
 Specialized rehabilitation is needed to make sure the affected body parts can operate at their maximum levels of function.

 The orthopedic rehabilitation program at Magee provides comprehensive rehabilitation to treat the loss of functional ability in patients with a wide variety of conditions that affect the muscles, bones and connective tissues.
 Inpatient and outpatient programs are offered for arthritis, hip or knee replacement, hip fracture, and multiple fractures.

 The Magee care team consists of physicians, case managers, nurses, occupational therapists, physical therapists, psychologists, recreational therapists, registered dietitians and speech therapists.
 Upon admission to the Orthopedic Rehabilitation Program, the care team members work together with patients and families to: